wizardamigos/organization/CONTENT/schedule.markdown

 ## Come meet us and see if you like the magic we do.

 Currently we organize 2 sessions per week.
-Every magic session accepts **up to 10 learners** and is run by at least 2 higher-level wizards. *We also offer everyone a free trial session.
-[Apply here](mailto:wizard@amigos.institute) and check if you like it.*
+Every magic session accepts **up to 10 learners** and is run by at least 2 higher-level wizards.
+We also offer everyone a **free trial session**.
+[Apply here](mailto:wizard@amigos.institute) and check if you like it.

 [//]: # (@TODO - next free workshop - sunday)
 [//]: # (@TODO - monday + thursday sessions)